 If the biscuit doesn’t stretch very well, don’t worry, this will give the egg some room to sneak under the muffin and then you have a “reverse” biscuit where it ends up surrounded by egg.
 (THE BISCUIT IS COMING FROM IN-SIDE THE EGG!!)

 Once the biscuits are in the pan, spoon the egg mixture on top.
 Don’t put too much egg mixture in [like my middle row here], otherwise, they’ll overflow while they bake.
 To be safe, place the muffin pan on a sheet pan while baking to avoid any cooked-on egg on the bottom of your oven.

 Bake at 425 for 15-18 minutes; until the egg is set.

 Make-Ahead Tips, Storage, & Other Notes

 You can make the egg mixture (eggs through cheese) the night before you bake and keep, tightly covered, in the refrigerator.

 I don’t recommend prepping the entire biscuit until you’re ready to bake.

-Biscuits keep in the refrigerator for about three days.
+Baked biscuits will keep in the fridge for about three days.
 For longer storage, pack into containers or bags with as little air as possible and freeze for up to two weeks.